oroinc/documentation/user/back-office/products/products/create/create-simple.rst

    <iframe width="560" height="315" src="https://www.youtube.com/embed/I0dHJ87IpzE" frameborder="0" allowfullscreen></iframe>

-To add a new simple product and make it available in the master catalog (for internal product management) and for purchase in the storefront:
+To add a new :term:`simple product <Simple Product>` and make it available in the master catalog (for internal product management) and for purchase in the storefront:

 1. Navigate to **Products > Products** in the main menu.
 2. Click **Create Product**.